 I'm sure I blogged even more regularly than I made my bed and, for me anyway, that was absolutely true.
 My schedule was "once a day and twice on Sunday," as they say and it provided me with useful mental housekeeping.

 These days, however, I only ever seem to post once every six or seven months.
-It's a trajectory of output fairly typical of personal blogs, as pointed out so perfectly by my friend Elmo Keep in her article No One Cares About Your Personal Brand.
+It's a trajectory of output fairly typical of personal blogs, as pointed out so correctly by my friend Elmo Keep in her article No One Cares About Your Personal Brand.

 I've made a few half-hearted attempts at writing more regularly, but this time I'm determined to get the structure back -- to write for myself, for my own piece of mind, regardless of whether or not I have anything to say (as probably evidenced by the preceding paragraphs) and whether or not anyone has the patience to read it.